-John Harrison (writer/producer): I kept saying to everyone [during Dune], ‘look guys, this is going to work, you better be ready with a sequel.’
+John Harrison (writer and producer): I kept saying to everyone [during the filming of Frank Herbert’s Dune], ‘Look guys, this is going to work, you better be ready with a sequel.’

 Despite Harrison’s advice, the top brass vacillated and didn’t commit to anything until they saw how successful the first miniseries was.